Vansh7206/45-days-of-ml/README.md

 Day 5- Practice and Feature Engineering
 Day 6 - Model Evaluation and 1 Model deployment
 Day 7 - Streamlit Practice with Model UI improvement
 Day 8 - KNN and why it sucks at scale
+Day 9 - Decision Trees